Holographic nature of critical quantum states of proteins

-with exponent $\mu=1-\delta$ since it is the Fourier transform (\ref{ft}) of the time-dependent part of the return probability.
-In Fig.\ref{fig:corr}, we show the correlations for the investigated proteins.
-Up to the cutoff energy of $20$ electronvolts, proteins of different sizes and shapes share the same universal curve, a power law with exponent $\mu\approx 1/3$ as we expected from the scaling of the return probability and the correlation fractal dimension $\mu=1-d_2/d$.
-The mean level spacing shows $\langle\Delta E\rangle\sim N^{-1}$ scaling following the Weyl law\cite{roe1999} for the Laplace-Beltrami operator, which predicts that the mean density of states $D(E)$ is proportional with $\mathcal{V}$, the volume of the system
+with exponent \(\mu=1-\delta\) since it is the Fourier transform (\ref{ft}) of the time-dependent part of the return probability.
+In Fig.~\ref{fig:corr}, the correlations for the investigated proteins display a universal power law with exponent \(\mu\approx 1/3\) up to a cutoff energy of 20 electronvolts.
+The mean level spacing scales as \(\langle\Delta E\rangle\sim N^{-1}\) following Weyl’s law\cite{roe1999}.